Batch Policy Learning in Average Reward Markov Decision Processes: Simulation Studies

-To demonstrate the performance of our algorithm, we consider different combinations of the number of trajectories $n$ and the length of each trajectory $T$.
+To demonstrate the performance of our algorithm compared with other methods, we consider different combinations of the number of trajectories $n$ and the length of each trajectory $T$.
 Specifically, we consider $(n, T) = (40, 50), (40, 100), \text{and} \, (80, 50)$.
-Once our estimated policy is obtained, we generate another $100$ test samples with the length of trajectories $1000$ using our learned policy and compute the corresponding empirical average of observed rewards.
-In order to compare our results with the best in-class stationary policy, we combine the gradient-type optimization algorithm with Monte Carlo method to estimate the best in-class policy that can maximize $\EE^\pi\left[\frac{1}{1000}\sum_{t=1}^{1000}R_{t+1}\right].$ Specifically, for each policy with parameter $\theta$, we generate a sample of $n=100$ and $T=1000$ to approximate $\EE^\pi\left[\frac{1}{1000}\sum_{t=1}^{1000}R_{t+1}\right]$ by the empirical average of rewards.
+Once all estimated policies are obtained, we generate another $100$ test samples with the length of trajectories $1000$ using all learned policies and compute the corresponding empirical average of observed rewards.
+In order to compare results with the best in-class stationary policy, we combine the gradient-type optimization algorithm with Monte Carlo method to estimate the best in-class policy that can maximize $\EE^\pi\left[\frac{1}{1000}\sum_{t=1}^{1000}R_{t+1}\right].$ Specifically, for each policy with parameter $\theta$, we generate a sample of $n=100$ and $T=1000$ to approximate $\EE^\pi\left[\frac{1}{1000}\sum_{t=1}^{1000}R_{t+1}\right]$ by the empirical average of rewards.
 Then we apply L-BFGS algorithm and require $\theta$ to be between $-10$ to $10$ to search for the best in-class stationary policy, which is treated as the oracle policy.

 Results of the above two scenarios can be found in Table \ref{Tab: new sim setting}.
-As we can see, our algorithm performs well in finding optimal in-class stationary policies, compared with the oracle one, especially in Scenario 2, where the environment is non-stationary.
-One possible reason for the high quality performance of our method in Scenario 2 is that the time-dependent effect in reward function is exponentially decaying by our design.
+As we can see, our algorithm performs well in finding optimal in-class stationary policies, compared with the other four baseline methods.
+Compared with the oracle one with the best average reward about $10$, the regret of our algorithm is almost the smallest among all these methods, which is expected as we aim to maximize the average reward while the other four methods are for maximizing the discounted sum of rewards.
+For BEAR and BCQ with neural network models, due to the relatively small sample size and a large discount factor $\gamma$, the performances seem unstable.
+FQI and V-learning methods overall show competitive performances.
+But it can be seen that V-learning may suffer some large variance.
+In addition, one possible reason for the high quality performance of our method in Scenario 2 is that the time-dependent effect in reward function is exponentially decaying by our design.
 Therefore we expect the performance of our algorithm may not be affected severely by the non-stationarity.
 In addition, it can be seen that as the sample size $n$ or the length of each trajectory $T$ increases, the average rewards of our estimated policies are also improved, demonstrating the appealing performance of the proposed method.
+Finally, we remark that the maximum running time of our method for one replication in our simulation studies is less than 40 minutes.